szanuj/VRPuppetHands/README.md

 Unreal Engine 5's Physics Control component makes puppets fairly simple to create, though there is a lot of fine tuning to do for a convincing effect.
 Scene contains a bunch of example physics-based interactables including a pettable cat - it is also a puppet, alas, not carryable.
 Feel free to check out [dev build](https://github.com/szanuj/VRPuppetHands/releases/latest) or inspect project in Unreal (instructions below).

+Supports hand tracking on Quest 2 (you have to enable Developer Runtime Features in Meta Quest Link app) and finger curls on Valve Index controllers.
+There is no gesture detection (editor started crashing on startup whenever I added it) so for grabbing and teleport/snap turn you're gonna need to use controllers.

+Also works without VR, in FPS mode (thanks to VREP Example Template).
+LMB for grabbing, 1-4 keys for different right hand finger curls.

 ## YouTube Showcase

 [![YouTube](http://i.ytimg.com/vi/QAPIu8JDILE/hqdefault.jpg)](https://www.youtube.com/watch?v=QAPIu8JDILE)